David-again/Pawtastic_CodeSandBox/Readme.md

 Come back soon! 😎

-### Status update: 05Dec2020 @1529EST
+### Status update: 05Dec2020 @2202EST
-The 'Nav' section of the 'Pet basics' page is 75% completed...
+The 'Nav' section of the 'Pet basics' page is 80% completed...
 Outstanding:
-    Dog in background (bottom section)
     Vertical progress bar to the left of page navigators.
+    Will be done alongside the JavaScript section.